Horace Sheffield III

-Horace Sheffield III (born December 28, 1954) is an American pastor and media personality.
-Sheffield is the Pastor of New Destiny Christian Fellowship.

-Sheffield as of 2018 serves as the co-chair of the MDP Community Democratic Caucus.
+Horace Sheffield III (born December 28, 1954) is an American Christian minister and media personality who serves as pastor of New Destiny Christian Fellowship in Michigan.
+As of 2018, he served as the co-chair of the Michigan Democratic Party Community Democratic Caucus.

 Personal life

 Sheffield was born in Detroit, Michigan.
 He is the son of Mary (née Otto), and Rev. Horace Sheffield, Jr., a supervisor at Ford Motor Company.
 The elder Sheffield fought to create the UAW's Inter-Racial Committee.

-Sheffield is the father of Detroit City Council President and mayor-elect Mary Sheffield.
+Sheffield is the father of Detroit mayor Mary Sheffield.

 Education

 After graduating Cass Tech High School, Sheffield attended Wayne State University, where he received his B.A. in History & English In 1995, Sheffield earned a Masters in Public Administration from the University of Michigan Dearborn.
 In 2000, the University of Michigan awarded Sheffield its "African American Alumni Affiliate Alumnus of the Year" award.
 In 2016, the University of Michigan awarded Sheffield its "Making A Difference (M.A.D.)"
 Award.